Loading…

 3. Apply the sealant

-Hold the caulking gun at a 45-degree angle to the surface and slowly apply a consistent bead of black sealant along the desired area.
+Apply a consistent bead along the desired area.
 Use steady pressure on the gun trigger to control the flow of the sealant.

 4. Tool the sealant